wonderingboy/udn_extend/README.md

 ======================
 pedestrian detection on Caltech dataset
 ----------------------
-This model can achieve 9.7% miss rate on refined Caltech reasonable test sets.
+1. This model can achieve **9.7%** miss rate on refined Caltech reasonable test sets.

 Perparation in advance:
 -----------------------

-1. download the test images(4024 frames).
+1. download the test images(Caltech test sets, 4024 frames).

 The testing step: